 IsoEnergy has no revenue-producing operations, earns only minimal interest income on cash, and is expected to have recurring operating losses.
-As at December 31, 2020, the Company had an accumulated deficit of \$18,566,260.
+As at March 31, 2021, the Company had an accumulated deficit of \$22,666,002.

-As at the date of this MD&A, the Company has approximately \$14.1 million in cash and \$13.0 million in working capital.
+As at the date of this MD&A, the Company has approximately \$17.3 million of working capital, which includes \$15.3 million in cash and \$2.8 million of marketable securities (related to 92 Energy, see Corporate Activities in 2021).